JulianEducation/CommandLineBasics/shell.md

+# Command Line Interfaces & the Shell

-# How do we run command line programs with a shell?
+In this tutorial (and lecture) we'll be learning about running command line programs with a *shell*.

+Hit the start button to begin.

+## What is a shell?

 We're all familiar with running graphical programs.